MaxCanntSwim/14-obsidian-git/ADS/Array.md

 |(loops over k to compare a[k] against b[k]: uses a[k] == b[k] for primitives, calls a[k].equals(b[k]) for objects)|                            |                  |       |

 ### Clone
+Clone can be either a shallow copy or a deep copy, a shallow copy is a copy where the a new array is used but it keeps the references to the original objects, a deep copy also makes new objects such that it is not posible to change the deep copy using the original copy.